arsalansiddique1/ttds_cw3/indexing/Potential_Optimizations.md

 # Current Optimizations implemented

+## V0.1.1
+- Added BM25 scoring for information retrieval (prototype)

+### TODOs
+- Needs to be tested further, modularized and made efficient by incorporatingdocument length paramters required for its calculation during the index creation process.

 ## V0.1.0
 - Added a timer to measure how quickly query takes for boolean, proximity and phase search
 - Fixed the load_index_from_file function and 3 main searches are now working